petrvanblokland/DesignDesignSpace/DDS-home-footer.md

 You can subscribe and pay for the workshops one by one.
 DesignDesign.Space keeps track of the total amount of workshops that you did.

-All payments in Euro's.
+All payments in US dollars.
-Inside The Netherlands 21% VAT is added.
+Inside The Netherlands 21% VAT is added in a separate invoice.
 Inside the rest of Europe no VAT is added, if you have a VAT registration number.
 Outside Europe no VAT is added.
 We send an invoice over the total amount.